 Any information and explanations that may disrupt the flow and continuity of reading when included in the main text, such as drawings, program codes, detailed flowcharts, extensive and detailed experimental data, sample calculations, etc., should be provided in the APPENDICES section.

-For each item included in this section, an appropriate heading should be selected, and they should be presented in the order of presentation as "Annex-1, Annex-2, Annex-3, ..." starting on separate pages.
+For each item included in this section, an appropriate heading should be selected and presented in the order of presentation as "Annex-1, Annex-2, Annex-3, ..." starting on separate pages.

 The APPENDICES should be listed sequentially in the Table of Contents.